KristoforMaynard/SublimeAutoDocstring/README.md

 --------

   - `inspect_class_attributes`: add / remove class attributes to stay in sync with the code
+  - `inspect_exceptions`: add / remove exceptions to stay in sync with the code
   - `inspect_function_parameters`: add / remove function parameters to stay in sync with the code
   - `inspect_module_attributes`: add / remove module attributes to stay in sync with the code
   - `optional_tag` (string): text to add to the type of keyword arguments.
 Supplying an empty string won't add anything special to new keyword arguments.